tompaana/teams-app-net-core-sample/README.md

 is still in preview - instead of the current v3.x.
 A reason one might have to target the preview version is the fact that while **v3.x is based on .NET Framework 4.x**, the new **v4 targets .NET Core**.
-Furthermore, the reason one might care is based on the platform their running their software; **.NET Core is multi-platform** including Linux.
+Furthermore, the reason one might care is based on the platform their running their software; **.NET Core is multi-platform** including Linux support.
 To learn more, visit [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/standard/choosing-core-framework-server).

 Is there any reason .NET Core/Bot Framework v4 combo wouldn't work as a basis for a Teams app?
 Not that I can tell - please refer to the technical outline above.
-As long as the web app looks the same outside providing appropriate input and output and knows how to handle the messages the same way, it reasonable to expect everything to just work.
+As long as the web app looks the same outside providing the appropriate inputs and outputs and knows how to handle the messages the same way, it reasonable to expect everything to just work.
 If it looks like a duck, swims like a duck, and quacks like a duck... you get the point.

 If it's 2019 and you're reading this, then it's fair to assume the information here is no longer of any use as Bot Framework v4 should be the official version (no longer in preview) now.
 Thanks for